Arabanoo

 Arabanoo (c.
 1759 – 1789) was an Aboriginal Australian man of the Eora forcibly abducted on New Year's Eve 1788 by British colonists who arrived with the First Fleet at Port Jackson.
 His capture was organised to force communication and relations between the Aboriginal people and the British.
-Arabanoo was the first Aboriginal Australian to live among Europeans.
+Governor Arthur Phillip came to esteem Arabanoo highly.
+He was the first Aboriginal Australian to live among Europeans.

 Background

+In January 1788, the First Fleet of British convict ships arrived at Sydney Harbour, New South Wales and founded a penal settlement at Sydney Cove, on lands occupied by the Australian Aboriginal Eora people.
+The first Governor of New South Wales, Captain Arthur Phillip RN arrived with orders from King George III to "endeavour by every possible means to open an Intercourse with the Natives and to conciliate their affections, enjoining all Our Subjects to live in amity and kindness with them."

-Life at the British outpost at Port Jackson was difficult in the first years and relations between the Aboriginal people of the Eora clans and the Europeans were poor.
-Governor Arthur Phillip decided that the "state of petty warfare and endless uncertainty" had to end.
-He decided to kidnap an Aboriginal person, as he explained in a letter to Lord Sydney:"It was absolutely necessary that we should attain their language, or teach them ours that the means of redress might be pointed out to them, if they are injured, and to reconcile them by showing the many advantages they would enjoy by mixing with us".
+Governor Phillip set out to establish good relations with the Eora, but small conflicts arose through the first months of settlement.
+The new colony struggled to establish agriculture for its own nourishment, while sapping the natural resources harvested by the Eora.
+Phillip determined to end this "state of petty warfare and endless uncertainty", deciding to kidnap one or two Eora, explaining in a letter to Lord Sydney, "It was absolutely necessary that we should attain their language, or teach them ours, that the means of redress might be pointed out to them, if they are injured, and to reconcile them by showing the many advantages they would enjoy by mixing with us."